 Today’s political landscape poses complex challenges to democracies on planet earth.
-Values, principals and beliefs are the intersection that public service, politics and design have long shared.
-Design is playing a critical role in framing problems, facilitating policy discussions, crafting authentic narratives for the US's 2020 presidential election and building the infrastructure and tools needed to make our open source, democratic, future ideals a reality.
+Values, principals and beliefs are the intersection that public service, policy and design have long shared.
+Design Leaders continue to take center stage and are playing a critical role in framing National, State and city civic problems, facilitating policy discussions, crafting authentic narratives for the 2020 presidential candidates in the United States and building more inclusive infrastructure, platforms and tools needed to make our open source, democratic, future ideals a reality.

 Whether designers are choosing to uphold values by committing to removing friction from our voting mechanisms, to fair compensation, diversity in the workplace or acting as an engine for hot takes in the social and political media, driven by the 24-hour-a-day news cycle of network TV, design has moved from merely branding campaigns to composing values driven policies and everything in between.